It has been three days in total. Here is my summary.

 The Silk Road sounds like it should be much nicer than this but from what I’m told it gets worse the further you go.
 No wonder so much money is made along this route.
 No one would take it if there weren’t a fortune waiting at the other end.

-Another night falls and there is a glow on the road ahead like an inferno raging just over the horizon.
+Night falls and there is a glow on the road ahead like an inferno raging just over the horizon.

 “What’s that?”
 I ask.

 “Hanzhou,” Jingwei says.

 “Oh, dear.
 Did the Mongols set it aflame?”

 “Of course not,” she says.
 “It’s getting dark.”

 What the wulin consider to be an answer will never cease to amaze me.

 “But how is so much light coming from little Hanzhou?”

 “Naturally.
 I reviewed entries from the Yongle Encyclopedia regarding Gansu before setting out to conduct my own survey of the region,” I say.
 “It’d be foolish to come so far with nothing but my ignorance.”